-Limit is based on 12-month rolling total
+\Limit is based on 12-month rolling total, for 2020 the 12 month rolling period ends in September 2020.

 TESTING ACTIVITIES - Under the present permit verification of NOx and CO emissions are required upon request of the AQD District Supervisor.
 (SC V.1) District files contain no copies of written requests for verification testing, and the permit condition not applicable at the time of report preparation.